 Saving up for their child’s education is one of the biggest stressors for parents in the U.S. It comes a close second to saving up to buy their own home.
 Unfortunately, despite saving as much as they can, many parents cannot afford to fund their child’s education from their own private funds, and taking loans becomes necessary.
-Instead of just letting your parents shoulder the financial burden of your college education, you should look for ways in which you can help them out.
+Instead of just letting their parents shoulder the financial burden of the student’s college education, look for ways to help their parents out.

 Scholarships are the best way students can get some free money towards their college education.
 Did you know that you could apply for all opportunities that you are eligible for and you can accept all of the awards?
+Additionally, you don’t have to pay scholarships back, so it’s essentially free money.
 This makes it worth spending as much time as possible exploring all potential avenues.

 Look online, in the local newspapers, your high school notice boards, and community boards.
-Explore traditional merit-based scholarship and look further for those ‘weird’ scholarships given for some of the most unusual reasons.
+Explore traditional merit-based scholarship, organization-sponsored ones, and even those ‘weird’ scholarships given for some of the most unusual and outlandish reasons.

 Take Up A Part Time Job

 There is no shortage of part time jobs that you can take up to earn some money towards your college education.
 No matter what your skills, education or work experience, there are sure to be something that you will qualify for.

 Here are a few jobs you can get started on with minimum experience:

 - Tutoring in any subject that you have some expertise in